 Visual Pun: The Sand Castle.
 It's a castle in the desert...made of sand.
 See also the Catfish boss, who's half cat, half fish.
 Seriously.
 And the Weapon Frog, who's been tied to the Blacksmith's anvil... by the tongue.
 So he's, you know, tongue-tied!

 Womb Level: The blacksmith stores your weapons in the mouth of a large frog-like beast with antlers

 World of Badass: Everyone can kill anything.
 Even a peasant can decapitate you.
 With a WOODEN SPOON.
 Every character can also cast magic, ranging from an electrical shock to a rain of arrows to a wave of buzzsaws.

 Worthy Opponent: The Necromancer , the third boss of the Wizard's Castle, fights like one after you've dealt with his waves of Zombie Mooks.
 He fights a lot like a moderately powerful coliseum opponent, and is bound by all the rules the player characters are bound by.
 Sadly, as there's just one of him rather then the large mobs in the coliseums, he's vulnerable to being Stomprushed if you're going at it solo.

 You ALL Look Familiar: Characters of the same faction all look exactly the same.
 Every Conehead is identical, every Thief is the same, etc.

-You Gotta Have Blue Hair: While the other princesses have natural hair colors, the Orange Princess has purple hair (that turns out to be a wig when she reveals herself to be Tricky the Clown).
+You Gotta Have Purple Hair: While the other princesses have natural hair colors, the Orange Princess has purple hair (that turns out to be a wig when she reveals herself to be Tricky the Clown).